Reading: Effectiveness of programs

 Robert Slavin, of BEE, goes so far as to suggest that states should "hire thousands of tutors" to support students scoring far below grade level – particularly in elementary school reading.
 Research, he says, shows "only tutoring, both one-to-one and one-to-small group, in reading and mathematics, had an effect size larger than +0.10 ... averages are around +0.30", and "well-trained teaching assistants using structured tutoring materials or software can obtain outcomes as good as those obtained by certified teachers as tutors".

-What works clearinghouse allows you to see the effectiveness of specific programs.
+What works clearinghouse allows users to see the effectiveness of specific programs.
 For example, as of 2020 they have data on 231 literacy programs.
-If you filter them by grade 1 only, all class types, all school types, all delivery methods, all program types, and all outcomes you receive 22 programs.
-You can then view the program details and, if you wish, compare one with another.
+If filtered by grade 1 only, 22 programs are returned (where other filter parameters are set as wide as possible).
+The WWC system provides more information about each program, as well as a comparison.

 Evidence for ESSA (Center for Research and Reform in Education) offers free up-to-date information on current PK–12 programs in reading, writing, math, science, and others that meet the standards of the Every Student Succeeds Act (U.S.).

 ProvenTutoring.org a non-profit organization, is a resource for educators interested in research-proven tutoring programs.
 The programs it lists are proven effective in rigorous research as defined in the 2015 Every Student Succeeds Act.
 The Center for Research and Reform in Education at Johns Hopkins University provides the technical support to inform program selection.